BofeiCHEN/Robot-Car/README.md

 # Robot-Car
-Robot Car project.
 This resposity is for the Robot Car project.

 ## Component
 ![component](images/component.png)